 Sugary drinks (such as soda, juice drink, fruit punch, lemonade, sports drinks, energy drinks, and sweetened teas/coffees) are the single largest source of calories and added sugar for your body with no nutritional value.

 TCHD has been engaged in efforts to establish policies that ensure restaurants serving bundled kids’ meals (drink included in the price) offers healthy drinks as the standard.
 These policies have been passed all over the country and are a great way for a community to show that they are offering the healthiest options for kids that visit restaurants in their town.

-Many parents and caregivers are not aware of the hidden sugar in many of the beverages that they give to their children.
-That’s why the Healthy Beverage Partnership in conjunction with Tri-County Health Department is promoting a new campaign aimed at educating parents and caregivers about the harmful effects of sugar and informing them of the high sugar content in many of the beverages they may be giving to their kids.
+Many parents and caregivers are not aware of sugar in some of the beverages that they give to their children.
+The Healthy Beverage Partnership created the Hidden Sugar Campaign to educate about the harmful effects of sugar and the high sugar content in many beverages.